machanism-org/machai/ghostwriter/src/site/markdown/guidance.md

 - Text files
 - TypeScript

-For example, the Markdown reviewer looks for an HTML comment block that contains `@guidance:` and then returns the file content in the format needed by Ghostwriter.
+For example, a Markdown reviewer can read an HTML comment block that contains `@guidance:` and return the extracted instructions in the format Ghostwriter expects.

 ## Step-by-step example